JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-`takeIf` and `takeUnless` are especially useful together with scope functions.
-A good case is chaining them with `let`
+`takeIf` and `takeUnless` are especially useful in combination with scope functions.
+A good case is chaining them with
-for running a code block on objects that match the given predicate.
-To do this, call `takeIf` on the object and then call
+`let` for running a code block on objects that match the given predicate.
+To do this, call `takeIf` on the object and
-`let` with a safe call (`?`).
-For objects that don't match the predicate, `takeIf` returns `null` and `let` isn't invoked.
+then call `let` with a safe call (`?`).
+For objects that don't match the predicate, `takeIf` returns `null` and `let`
+isn't invoked.

 ```kotlin
 fun main() {